Signs of Infection After a Root Canal

 While it is rare, infected root canals can become problematic again after you have had a root canal performed.
 You should contact our dental office immediately if you have recently had a root canal treatment and have any of the following symptoms.

-Common Signs of Infection After a Root Canal
+Common Symptoms of Jaw Infection After Root Canal

-Root canal infections often produce numerous symptoms, like severe tooth pain.
+Symptoms of jaw infections after root canal procedure, typically manifest like severe tooth pain or swelling.
 Please call our office right away if you experience any of these indications.

 Unfortunately, there is no timetable for a possible infection.
 Most infections, however, occur within the first two weeks following surgery.

-If the infection recurs several years after the surgery, it usually indicates additional tooth decay in the inner layer, which would have allowed bacteria to access the previously sealed root.
-Regular cleanings and checkups can aid in the prevention of root canal infection.
+If the infection in your jaw bone recurs several years after the surgery, it usually indicates additional tooth decay in the inner layer, which would have allowed bacteria to access the previously sealed root.
+Regular teeth cleanings and checkups can aid in the prevention of root canal infection.

 Sometimes, because of the root’s shape or position, cleaning and disinfecting it might be challenging.
 Even the most seasoned dentists may struggle to reach every nook and cranny of your tooth to eliminate germs.
 Furthermore, if bacteria is left behind after the dental treatment, it can cause another infection.